assadnavi/assadnavi.github.io/_posts/2023-09-27-coding-quiz.md

 ---
 layout: post
-title:  "#4 Interview Preparation | Coding quiz"
+title:  "#4 Interview Preparation | 'Code comprehension' series"
 date:   2023-09-27 00:00:00 +0000
 published: true
 ---

-## What is the purpose of this coding quiz ?
+## What is the purpose of this article ?

-This coding quiz is aiming to prepare programmers to corporate coding interviews where they can be asked to read a piece of code before explaining what it does and answering questions about it.
-It is aiming to proceed in a similar way and is addressed primarily to the following people :
+The 'Code comprehension' series is aiming to prepare programmers to corporate coding interviews where they can be requested to read, explain and answer questions about a piece of code.
+This article is aiming to proceed in a similar way and is addressed primarily to the following people :

 - People preparing for coding interviews
 - People willing to evaluate their coding skills